-The Sculptural Vessel with Leah Bowring
+Thin Slab, Coil and Round-Based Sculptural Vessels with Leah Bowring

-Eight Tuesdays: September 15 through November 3, 1—3pm
+Eight Tuesdays: November 10 through January 19th, 1—3pm

 Leah Bowring received her BA in ceramics and BFA in graphic design from Truman State University in Kirksville, Missouri in 2011.
 During her undergraduate study, she spent a year in Tokyo studying Japanese language, historical ceramics, traditional theater and architecture.
 She was a student of Koiichi Koyama, an accomplished Japanese potter.
 She conducted personal research studying traditional Japanese kilns and wares, traveling throughout Japan while she taught English in the time between her formal degrees.
 She recently received her MFA in ceramics in May 2015 and now lives in Oakland, California and makes her work in Berkeley.
 She currently is teaching ceramics at City College of San Francisco, Laney College in Oakland, CA, as well as in Berkeley at The Potters’ Studio.
 She is currently on the Board of Directors of The Potters’ Studio.